FEniCS/dolfinx/demo/documented/maxwell-eigenvalues/python/demo_maxwell-eigenvalues.py.rst

             computed_eigenvalues.append(r)
         return np.sort(np.array(computed_eigenvalues))

+**Function print_eigenvalues.**
-Given just a mesh, the function ``print_eigenvalues`` calls the preceding function ``eigenvalues`` to solve the Maxwell eigenvalue problem for each of the two finite element spaces, and prints the results, together with the known exact eigenvalues::
+Given just a mesh, the function ``print_eigenvalues`` calls the preceding function ``eigenvalues`` to solve the Maxwell eigenvalue problem for each of the two finite element spaces, Nédélec and Lagrange, and prints the results, together with the known exact eigenvalues::

     def print_eigenvalues(mesh):

-First we define the Nedelec edge element space and the essential boundary conditions for it, all call ``eigenvalues`` to compute the eigenvalues.
+First we define the Nédélec edge element space and the essential boundary conditions for it, and call ``eigenvalues`` to compute the eigenvalues.
-Since the degrees of freedom for the Nedelec space are tangential components on element edges, we simply need to constrained all the DOFs associated to boundary points to zero.
+Since the degrees of freedom for the Nédélec space are tangential components on element edges, we simply need to constrained all the DOFs associated to boundary points to zero.